 The information included in this report is a compilation of various articles and books of which the references can be found in the report section "References".

-The preparation of this report has been done by University of Latvia together with all project partners, and it has been supported by Interreg Central Baltic Region project CB0100007 "TRANSborder cooperation for circular soil-less FARMing systems - TransFarm".
+The preparation of this report has been supported by Interreg Central Baltic Region project CB0100007 "TRANSborder cooperation for circular soil-less FARMing systems - TransFarm".

 1. Introduction

 1.1.
 TransFarm project